Table of Contents

 The main difference here is that instead of referring to records with a simple index, we refer to it with a logical offset.
 This is important because the offset is dependent on the record sizes.
 The offset for next record has to be calculated as the sum of current record offset and current record size.

-A segmented_log
+A segmented_log implementation

 The code for this section is in this repository: https://github.com/arindas/laminarmq/ More specifically, in the storage module.